-We’ve been abroad for more than ten months now, and we’ve stayed in different types of accommodation.
+Perhaps you are looking for ways to save money to travel.
+In this post we explain how you can become a house sitter and save more money for your travels!
+We’ve been abroad for more than ten months now, and we’ve stayed in different types of accommodations.
 Hotels, motels, flash tents, airbnbs, and our most frequent home: our van.
-Traveling and sleeping in a camper van is probably the cheapest way to travel in Australia.
+Travelling and sleeping in a camper van is probably the cheapest way to travel in Australia.
 However, it’s not always that easy to find a free/cheap campsite in Australia.
 Certainly in big cities it’s almost impossible.

-Our trip in Australia is coming to an end, and now we have found an even cheaper way of saving costs on accommodation.
-And to be honest, it’s a lot more comfortable too.
+Our trip in Australia is coming to an end and now we have found an even cheaper way of finding a place to sleep.
+And to be honest, it’s a lot more comfortable too!
 In our post Backpackers Guide: Travel Australia on a Budget, we already mentioned this type of accommodation.
 And now, during our last two weeks in Australia we have a whole house for ourselves without having to pay anything.
 The only thing we have to do is taking care of a cute dog.
 We are house sitting.

 What is House Sitting?

 As I’m writing this I’m snuggled up on the couch with Jeffrey, and our new friend Paisley is snoring and crawled up between us.
 Paisley is a dog, a Kelpie Cross more specifically, and we’ve been taking care of her for a week now.
 In front of us we have a lovely view of the Swan River and tropical palmtrees (… and netflix).
 We are staying here completely free, without paying rent or utilities.
 There is even a 4×4 drive car we can use.
 The only thing we are spending money on right now is groceries.